 Do men tend to connect more with women?
 What about women connecting with men?
 These are the players with the highest percentage of friends from the opposite gender:

 #1 Tianyi Jiang [HKG] (72.7 %) and Adina Diaconu [ROU] (54 %)

 #2 Cho Seungmin [KOR] (70 %) and Nina Mittelham [GER] (50 %)

-Is it true that top players connect better with their similars?
+Is it true that top players connect more with their peers?
 Are there VIP groups in the circuit?
-The average difference of World Ranking between each player and their friends is 37 positions.
+The average difference in World Ranking between each player and their friends is 37 positions.
 These are the players who have the lowest World Ranking position average in their friends list:

 #1 Lee Eunhye [KOR] (24.4 WR friends average)

 #2 Zhu Yuling [CHN] (36.5 WR friends average)